x6d8f4a/osprey/docs/source/getting-started/installation.rst

    # Install documentation dependencies using optional dependencies
    pip install -e ".[docs]"

-   # Build and serve documentation
+   # Build and serve documentation with auto-reload
-   python docs/launch_docs.py
+   cd docs && sphinx-autobuild source build

-Once running, you can view the documentation at http://localhost:8082
+Once running, you can view the documentation at http://localhost:8000

 Building and Running
 ~~~~~~~~~~~~~~~~~~~~